diego-lopez8/diego-lopez8/README.md

 My main learning focuses for short term are backends with C++, data colleciton & analysis with python, and increasing my knowledge of computer networks.

-You can reach me at my email - diego.lopez@nyu.edu
+You can reach me at my email! - diego.lopez@nyu.edu - all inquiries are welcome.